dynamsoft-docs/barcode-reader-docs/performance/accuracy.md

 - [How to boost Speed](speed.md)
 - [How to boost Read Rate](read-rate.md)

-If you don't have idea about which dimension of the performance should be piroritized or you are still puzzled by the parameter settings, please feel free to <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> to get support from our technical support team.
+If you don't have ideas about which dimension of the performance should be prioritized or you are still puzzled by the parameter settings, please feel free to <a href="https://www.dynamsoft.com/company/contact/" target="_blank">contact us</a> to get support from our technical support team.
 Our teams can give you professional suggestions on the parameter settings to fulfill your requirements.

 <!--